 In 1925 Queen Mary and King George the V opened the Great West Road.
 The travel route to the West of the Country to places like Bath had to pass through Brentford, which then became congested.
 This road was going to bypass the town to ease bottleneck jams.
 The Great West Road was 8 miles long and went from Chiswick High road near Kew Bridge area, at the back of the park.
 It went through Isleworth and then Bath road was joined again, past Hounslow Barracks station.
 The price of the land then went up because it was seen as a development area, so became an opportunity.

 Brentford’s Golden Mile saw art deco buildings being created, as trade and interest grew in the area.
-The councils wanted the Rothschild’s land for different reasons, a public park, in the case of Acton and Ealing.
+The councils wanted the Rothschild’s land for different reasons, a public park, with Acton and Ealing.
 In opposition to Brentford, who wanted the park estate land for housing developments.
-Areas along Popes lane and Lionel rd. were sold off so that the councils could repay loans they had to take out in order to be in a position to afford the parkland.
+Along Popes lane and Lionel road, were sold off so that the councils could repay loans they had to take out to be able to afford the parkland.

 Gunnersbury park museum

-In 1929, The house was turned into a museum.
-It features like it does today, local history, history of the house, archaeology, social history, topography, transport, artefacts about the house and area, stories.
+In 1929, they turned The house into a museum.
+Local history, history of the house, archaeology, social history, topography, transport, artefacts about the house and area, stories.
 Special small collections, costume & childhood.
 A collection of artifacts from Entertainment, BBC and Ealing film studios.
 The Ealing studios production “The Lavender Hill Mob”, is on Location around Gunnersbury, the park gates, and the Gilette building on the golden mile, show a glimpse in 1951.

 A Shop, Staircase, ground floor galleries, Drawing room, Dining room, Long Gallery, upper floor galleries, Kitchen areas

 The Blue Room where King Edward the VII slept.

 The Museum is also a learning space for schools, groups, events and activities